aws/amazon-freertos/README.md

 This repository uses Mbed TLS under Apache 2.0.

 ## amazon-freerTOS/vendors License
-The vendor directory contains content that may be subject to different license terms.
+The `./vendor` directory contains content that may be subject to different license terms.
 For vendor licensing information, see the LICENSE files or source header documentation for each vendor directory.